 Blog

 So, you've learned a bit about the basics of real estate investing and are starting to see how much work your money could do for you.
-Before you get started down your path of investing in apartment complex syndications, it is important to understand the rules around investing in these types of deals and what the SEC allows for different individuals.
+Before investing in apartment complex syndications, it is important to understand the rules.
+There are some differences based on what type of deal and what the SEC allows for various investors.

-To understand better the rules around investing in a deal with Desert Lily Properties, first let's review the definition of a syndication offering.
-Anytime you have a collection of investors and they pool funds into a single property that is managed by partners who have sourced the deal, you have created a security according to the Security and Exchange Commission (SEC).
-As such, these offerings are strictly monitored and only open to individuals who meet the criteria as an accredited or sophisticated investor.
+Let's review the definition of a syndication offering.
+This will help you better understand what a deal with Desert Lily Properties involves.
+So, you have a collection of investors, and they pool funds into a single property managed by partners who have sourced the deal.
+Congratulations, you have created a security according to the Security and Exchange Commission (SEC).
+As such, these offerings are strictly monitored.
+They are only open to individuals who meet the criteria as an accredited or sophisticated investor.

 An accredited investor is free to invest in any syndication offered so long as they are able to raise the capital needed by the terms of that deal.
-To be considered an accredited investor you must certify that you meet one of the following criteria.
+To become an accredited investor, you must certify that you meet one of the following criteria.

 Option A: Have a yearly gross income of $200,000 (single) or $300,000 (married) that has been maintained over the two most recent years.
 In this option, you also need to be confident that the level of income will be maintained or increased during the current year.

 Option B: Have a net worth (either single or jointly if married) that exceeds $1,000,000.
-The net worth would be calculated excluding the primary residence of the investor.
+Your net worth is calculated excluding the primary residence of the investor.

-There are other ways to become an accredited investor but they are not commonly used.
-Some of these include being a financial professional with Series 7, 62 or 65 licensing, managing a trust containing over $5 million in assets or even working as a director or executive in a company that issues securities for sale.
+There are other ways to become an accredited investor, but they are not commonly used.
+One path is to be a financial professional with Series 7, 62, or 65 licensing.
+Another is through managing a trust containing over $5 million in assets.
+You may also qualify for working as a director or executive in a company that issues securities for sale.

 If you have investing knowledge and expertise but do not meet the requirements of an accredited investor, you may be a sophisticated investor.
 There are no specific requirements to become a sophisticated investor like there are for accredited investors.
 However, the SEC defines non-accredited (sophisticated) investors "as those investors with sufficient knowledge and experience in financial and business matters to make them capable of evaluating the merits and risks of the prospective investment" (www.investopedia.com/terms).
 This opens up investing into deals that may have only been available to those with substantial financial means, to those who may have knowledge but not as much funds.

-After reviewing all this information, most potential investors will have questions surrounding the financial requirements governing accredited investors.
-The two most frequent questions are "Do I have to prove that I qualify?" and "What happens if I lie?".
+After reviewing the differences, most potential investors will have two more questions.
+The most frequent questions are "Do I have to prove that I qualify?" and "What happens if I lie?".

-First off, these questions likely only apply to 506(b) offerings as 506(c) offerings have more rigorous checks in place to verify your qualifications as an accredited investor.
-If you do decide to provide false statements to enter an offering, it is primarily on the group putting the investment opportunity together.
-Meaning, if they suspect you are providing them with dishonest information, it is their responsibility to keep you out of the deal or comply with current laws governing securities.
-Additionally, there may be laws (depending on the state) that allow for sophisticated investors or other non-accredited investors to back out either during a set time period or at anytime during the investment.
+These questions generally apply to 506(b) offerings.
+506(c) offerings have more rigorous checks to verify your qualifications up front.
+If you do decide to provide false statements to enter an offering, it is on the group assembling the investment opportunity.
+If you are suspected of providing dishonest information, it is on those managing the investment to keep you out.
+They are responsible for complying with current laws governing securities.
+Additionally, there may be laws (state dependent) allowing for any non-accredited investors to back out.
+This may be during a set time period or at any time during the investment.

-Assuming that the investor has provided a signed statement, any required certification or proof of their status and signed away rights to complain about lack of qualifications, any repercussions or money lost in the investment is entirely on the investor.
-For this reason, we strongly encourage any and all potential investors to be transparent about their eligibility for different levels and we are always happy to answer questions for any interested investors.
+Once an investor has provided a signed statement, any repercussions or money lost in the investment is entirely on the investor.
+Investors must prove their status and generally sign away rights to complain about lack of qualifications.
+For this reason, we encourage any and all potential investors to be transparent.
+Are you unsure what type of investor you are?
+Schedule a call with us or submit an information request.
+We are always happy to answer questions for any interested investors.

 https://ascentlawfirm.com/can-i-lie-about-being-an-accredited-investor/